Allandy/montu-test/README.md

+# to install run

+yarn
+yarn dev

+# Notes

+Based on requirements

+1. On page reload call trending api and start from page 0
+2. Debounce input and min chars 3 to make query call
+3. When input is cleared via x button or deleted will call trending ap1 from page 0
+4. Choose lazy attribute supported by most browsers for lazy load to save time
+5. Skip tests for the moment but would normally add reducer tests and some react testing library tests
+6. could do with some refactoring esp with the pagination and switching of the endpoints logic to make it easier to follow
+7. 2 hours pretty tight

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.